-- 1. Updating radiation safety signage - 2.
-Ensuring communication of completed department training to the Radiation Safety Office - 3.
-Ensuring personnel monitoring records are complete for staff who are on vacation or absent. - 4.
-Ensuring areas used for radiation work are not used for general department storage.
+- 1. Ensuring communication of completed department training to the Radiation Safety Office - 2.
+Ensuring personnel monitoring records are complete, - 3.
+Ensuring area monitoring records are complete.

 The annual radiation monitoring survey of the facilities shielding was completed with no issues identified.